rajah9/weather/README.md

 }

-## Development Guidelines

-1. Follow PEP 8 style guide for Python code.
-2. Write unit tests for new features and bug fixes.
-3. Use meaningful commit messages and create pull requests for review.
-4. Update documentation when adding or modifying features.

 ## Contributing

 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.